 MU communications professionals sharing any individual health-related information must understand and comply with provisions of the Health Insurance Portability and Accountability Act (HIPAA).

-Thank you for your interest in filming or taking photographs on the University of Missouri campus in Columbia.
-To ensure privacy and security and reduce potential disruption of campus activities, the university has outlined the rights and responsibilities of guests planning campus photography, filming and videography.
+Mizzou appreciates your interest in filming or taking photographs on campus.
+To ensure privacy and security and reduce potential disruption of campus activities, Mizzou has outlined the rights and responsibilities of guests planning campus photography, filming and videography.